joedsilva/vldb2018/BixiLR/BixiLinearDBUDF.md

 ```

 So the error rates are decreasing, so it might be a possible solution.
-But before we proceed, may be we should check if google maps API's distance metric gives a better learning rate.
+But before we proceed, may be we should check if Google maps API's distance metric gives a better learning rate.
 Let us see what fields we can use from Google.

 ```SQL
 SELECT * FROM gmdata2017 LIMIT 5;